Same-sex marriage in the Republic of Ireland: Preparation for the referendum

-The Coalition Government, which took office in March 2011, convened a Constitutional Convention to discuss proposed amendments to the Constitution of Ireland, including plans to introduce same-sex marriage.
+The coalition government, which took office in March 2011, convened a Constitutional Convention to discuss proposed amendments to the Constitution of Ireland, including plans to introduce same-sex marriage.
 On 10 July 2012, the Dáil referred the issue of whether to make provision for same-sex marriage to the Constitutional Convention, to report back in a year.
 On 14 April 2013, the convention approved provisions allowing for same-sex marriage, to be discussed by the Oireachtas and be put to a public referendum.
 On 2 July 2013, the Constitutional Convention delivered the formal report to the Oireachtas, which had four months to respond.
 On 5 November 2013, it was announced that a referendum to legalise same-sex marriage would be held in the first half of 2015.
 On 1 July 2014, Taoiseach Enda Kenny announced that the same-sex marriage referendum would take place in spring 2015.
 The referendum was held on 22 May 2015.

 With the signing into law of the Children and Family Relationships Act 2015 on 6 April 2015, same-sex couples have the ability to adopt stepchildren, as well as being able to obtain parental recognition in assisted reproduction methods.
 On 18 January 2016, key provisions of the law (including spouses, stepparents, civil partners and cohabiting partners being able to apply to become guardians of a child or for custody) went into effect, following the signing of a commencement order by the Minister for Justice and Equality, Frances Fitzgerald.
-Portions of the Act allowing for joint adoption, which never went into effect as no commencement order was signed, were repealed in 2017 after passage of the Adoption (Amendment) Act 2017, which legalised joint adoption by married same-sex couples.
+Portions of the act allowing for joint adoption, which never went into effect as no commencement order was signed, were repealed in 2017 after passage of the Adoption (Amendment) Act 2017, which legalised joint adoption by married same-sex couples.

-Marriage Equality referendum
+"Marriage Equality" referendum

 The amendment to the Constitution was moved on 21 January 2015.
-The referendum proposed to add the following text to Article 41 of the Constitution:

-Marriage may be contracted in accordance with law by two persons without distinction as to their sex.
+The "Marriage Equality" referendum proposed to add the following text to Article 41 of the Constitution: Marriage may be contracted in accordance with law by two persons without distinction as to their sex.
 In March 2015, the Department of Justice and Equality published the general scheme of a new marriage bill.
 The bill set out the changes to be made to legislation if the proposed amendment was approved.
 These changes included removing the legislative bar on same-sex couples marrying (though the wording of the amendment is self-executing and designed to invalidate it irrespective of legislative delay), addressing the situation of civil partnerships, and updating terminology of existing legislation to reflect the new provision.